Dr Katie Brown

 Senior Lecturer in Latin American Studies

 I specialize in contemporary Latin American culture, with a particular focus on Venezuela.
 My main research interests are the circulation of people (travel, migration and exile) and of texts (publishing, cultural policy and translation), especially how the two relate to each other and to questions of identity.
+I also research and teach about intermedialty and cultural responses to politics in the 20th and 21st century.

 My PhD, completed at King's College London in 2016, focused on the cultural policy of the 'Bolivarian' government in Venezuela and discussions about why and how to write in fiction from the period.
 This forms the basis of my first monograph, Writing and the Revolution: Venezuelan Metafiction (2004-2012), published by Liverpool University Press (2019), as well as an article in the Bulletin of Latin American Research.
-I have also written and taught about contemporary crime fiction and Hispanic fiction in translation.

 I am passionate about making Latin American literature accesible not only in the classroom but also to the wider public through translation.
 I co-edited Crude Words: Contemporary Writing from Venezuela (Ragpicker Press, 2016) and regularly share translations online, particularly through Latin American Literature Today: http://www.latinamericanliteraturetoday.org/en